hydr0nium/howtogit.info/content/_index.md

 +++
 # How to Git

-You are probably here because one of your coworkers or friends has send you this page when you told them you know nothing about git.
+You are probably here because one of your coworkers or friends has sent you this page when you told them you know nothing about git.
 For you and anyone else that found their way here, this is the right place.

 Let's start with the basics.

 ### What is git? [🔗](https://howtogit.info/#what-is-git-link)

-git is what is called a version control software, basically just a way to track what and who did something with files. git first and foremost is a commandline tool but it can often be used in your favorite code editor or IDE like VSCode.
+Git is what is called a version control software.
+It's easiest to think of it as a way to track 'what' and 'who' did something with files.
+Git first and foremost is a commandline tool but it can often be used in your favorite code editor or IDE like VSCode.
 It is important to note that git is different from GitHub and GitLab.

 ### What is GitHub / GitLab? [🔗](https://howtogit.info/#what-is-github-gitlab-link)

 GitHub and GitLab are cloud storages for your git managed files.
-They have some features that enhance the way people can collaborate like pull-request and pipelines.
+They have some features that enhance the way people can collaborate like 'pull requests' and 'CI pipelines'.

 ### What is a repository (repo)? [🔗](https://howtogit.info/#what-is-a-repository-repo-link)
 A repository or repo for short is just the directory your files are managed in.
 You can think of it as the box all your files / code live in.
 Are repo has always a .git folder in its root directory.

 ### How do I create a repo? [🔗](https://howtogit.info/#how-do-i-create-a-repo-link)
 There are two ways to create a git repo.
-First on GitHub or GitLab and then locally.
+Either on GitHub or GitLab and then locally.
 In both cases you need to somehow 'connect' your local repo to the remote repo.

 ### Creating a repo on GitHub [🔗](https://howtogit.info/#creating-a-repo-on-github-link)
 To create a repo on GitHub you click on the top right '+' and then 'New repository'.
 After answering some questions like, the name of the repo, or if it should be public the repository is created.